rahulkumarsingh73690/startbootstrap/_guides/2019-02-05-how-to-create-a-website-with-github-pages.md

 ### Introduction

-GitHub Pages is a great way to get a simple, static website published online - especially when you use a predesigned theme from Start Bootstrap!
+GitHub Pages is a great way to get a simple, static website published online - especially when you use a pre-designed theme from Start Bootstrap!
 There are plenty of benefits to having your code on GitHub, but for the purposes of this guide, the major bonus is that you can host a static website for free!
 So let’s get started!

 ### Step 1: Create a GitHub account